marcotf-git/udacity-logs-analysis-project/README.md

   - open a remote terminal with the `vagrant ssh` command
   - in remote machine, using the terminal, go to the `\vagrant` directory
   - check to see if the `logs_analysi.py` is there
-  - in remote machine, run the python conde with `python3 logs_analysis.py`
+  - in remote machine, run the python code with `python3 logs_analysis.py`
 * The program will print the analysis and also generate a file `report.txt`.
 * After finishing, `exit` from remote terminal and type `vagrant halt` in the **Git Bash** local shell to turn off the virtual machine.
 * The results of the report can be accessed in the `report.txt` file on your `\vagrant` local directory.